segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/supported-browsers.md

 - Brave

 > warning "Deprecation of Analytics.js Classic"
 > Analytics.js Classic was deprecated on February 28, 2023.
-At this time, Segment is upgrading all sources not yet upgraded to [Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/).
-The upgrade process will complete for all users by the end of March 2023.
+As of March 2023, Segment upgraded all sources to [Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/).
-> <br><br>Learn how to [upgrade to Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2).

 ### Internet Explorer Support

 Segment guarantees support for Internet Explorer 11 and later for Analytics.js.
 Remember that different bundled (device-mode) destinations might have different compatibility guarantees for their own products.
 Refer to the vendor's documentation to confirm browser compatibility.

-If you need to support older versions of Internet Explorer or Opera, Segment encourages you to either load a polyfill script in the head (https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/7.7.0/polyfill.min.js) or use the analytics-next npm package and bundle/polyfill themselves.
-For example, https://babeljs.io/docs/babel-preset-env.
+If you need to support older versions of Internet Explorer or Opera, Segment recommends you to either load a polyfill script in the head as shown [here](https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/7.7.0/polyfill.min.js){:target="_blank"}, or use the analytics-next npm package and polyfill bundle as shown in [Babel](https://babeljs.io/docs/babel-preset-env){:target="_blank"}.

 > info ""
 > Classic destinations and Analytics.js support Internet Explorer 11, but some Actions destinations are not yet supported.